Microsoft sounds an urgent warning about the Windows 'PrintNightmare' bug

 Microsoft is sharing an urgent new warning with users of its Windows software, this one about an unpatched vulerability that hackers are apparently actively exploiting.
 This bug, which has been referred to as Windows PrintNightmare, seems to affect pretty much all Windows users.

 That’s according to the warning Microsoft issued in recent days, noting that “the code that contains the vulnerability is in all versions of Windows.”
-However, as noted by The Verge, it’s unclear if this bug is exploitable outside of server versions of Windows.Today's Top Deal OMG... the $60 diamond stud earrings Amazon shoppers rave about are finally back in stock!
-Price:$59.90 Available from Amazon, BGR may receive a commission Available from Amazon BGR may receive a commission
+However, as noted by The Verge, it’s unclear if this bug is exploitable outside of server versions of Windows.Today's Top Deal Get Alexa smart plugs with 11,000+ 5-star reviews for $4.87 each with coupon code 3591TPTU!
+List Price:$29.99 Price:$19.49 You Save:$10.50 (35%) Available from Amazon, BGR may receive a commission Available from Amazon BGR may receive a commission

 Windows ‘PrintNightmare’ vulnerability